Home North AmericaDiscover Baffin Island: Canada’s Largest Island

 • Historical links to early European exploration, including Viking presence.

-Did Vikings go to Baffin Island?
+Did Vikings go to the Island?

 There is archaeological evidence suggesting that Norse explorers (Vikings) may have reached Baffin Island around 1000 AD, calling it “Helluland.”
 Artifacts found suggest contact with the Indigenous peoples.

-Can I go to Baffin Island?
+Can I go to the Island?

 Yes, you can visit!
 Baffin Island is accessible by air travel, mostly through flights to Iqaluit.
 There are no roads connecting it to mainland Canada.
 It’s a destination for adventurous travelers interested in Arctic experiences.